Skip to content

 Sydney Coordinator

-Sydney Coordinator is activated when required to reduce frequency congestion on SMC and to ensure compliance with pre-determined slot times as necessary.
-The position is rarely used on VATSIM and is only beneficial with the large amounts of traffic only seen during annual events like WorldFlight.
-When Coordinator is online, all departures are first directed to them prior to contacting SMC.
+Sydney Coordinator is activated to reduce frequency congestion on SMC and ensure compliance with pre-determined slot times.
+The position is only beneficial with large amounts of traffic and when performed carefully and deliberately.
+When Coordinator is online, all departures are first directed to them prior to monitoring SMC, thus reducing one radio call per aircraft on the SMC frequency.

 Important